Dust Thy Neighbour – Volkswagen Golf GTi 16V

 Shadow Chevrolet Mk II, Marin Sanoma Concours d’ Elegance

-As we shall see next week Peter Bryant was responsible for designing the 1972 Shadow MK III and Jackie for driving it, but what I did not know until recently was that Advanced Vehicle Systems built three Mk II monocoque tubs and that all three were used to build the Shadow Mk III which ran on full size Can Am tyres.
+As we shall see next week Peter Bryant was responsible for designing the 1972 Shadow MK III and Jackie for driving it.
+What I did not know until recently was that Advanced Vehicle Systems built three Mk II monocoque tubs and that all three were used to build the Shadow Mk III which ran on full size Can Am tyres.

 In 2009 Don Nichols sold off the chassis, seen here at Marin Sanoma Concours d’Elegance where it won it’s class, which is actually the third chassis that was only ever raced in Mk III specification.
 Mr Losher the owner decided, that as the first two chassis are still in 1972 Mk III spec, he would build his up to the older 1971 Mk II Formula One wheel spec.